valekfrantisek/DigitalReligion-Ugarit/UgaritTextsDatabase/README.md

 ## Creation of the DB

-TBD Prelimanary note: basic sources for the database were RSTI, KTU, SAU, and TEO
+TBD; Prelimanary note: basic sources for the database were RSTI, KTU, SAU, and TEO

 ## Selected charts